 - When your kids want to “camp” in the backyard

-- For festivals when you know the tent is going to get ruined anyway and you’re too drunk to care
+- For festivals when you know the tent is going to get ruined anyway and you’re too drunk to care (though it is appalling that thousands of tents are discarded at festivals!)

-- When you are prepared to shell out the cash for a quality Pop Up tent with a waterproof rating (hydrostatic head) rating of at least 2000 and with vents to prevent condensation and allow wind to flow through
+- When you are prepared to shell out the cash for a quality Pop Up tent with a waterproof rating (hydrostatic head) of at least 2000 and with vents to prevent condensation and allow wind to flow through

 - When you’ve got arthritis and can’t put up a normal tent but still want to go camping